 According to him, the leaders of the transaction work in the existing system to achieve results.
-They are not individuals who try to communicate with things from a different perspective, which converging leaders do something.
+They are not individuals who try to communicate things from a different perspective, which converging leaders do something.

 The leaders of the transaction believe in the motivation of subordinates through a system of reward and punishment.

 This means that if an employee wants to do so, a reward will be followed.
-On the other hand, if the leader does not go as a will, punishment will be punished.
+On the other hand, if the leader does not go as will, punishment will be punished.
 Joseph McCarthy and Charles de Gaulle are just a few examples of trading leaders.

-Transactional Leadership theories
+Transactional Leadership Theories

 Weber in 1947 described rational-legal leadership as the style that would be known as the leadership of the transaction – for example, “the practice of knowledge based on knowledge”.

 Keeping it in words in leadership is a very complex word to properly define.
 In the past, different types of leadership have been seen.
 Some exceptional leaders have expressed themselves and are creating history in their own areas.
-Each of them had a different style of leadership, stark different levels of intimacy, and different personalities and beliefs with their team.
+Each of them had a different style of leadership, starkly different levels of intimacy, and different personalities and beliefs with their team.

-It is generally seen in leadership style which is mostly used by managers.
+It is generally seen in the leadership style which is mostly used by managers.
 Proposes the name, gives it a purely professional, and takes a kind of relationship.
-Leaders are concerned about the basic functioning of a team, organized business, and positive business, and short-term planning.
+Leaders are concerned about the basic functioning of a team, organized business, positive business, and short-term planning.

 The task in the hands of dealer leadership involves the appeal of workers targeting their personal interests.
-A leader who has the authority from his position Due to the position of the highest rank and leader of the leadership, the party leadership’s direction is expected to subordinate!
+A leader who has the authority from his position Due to the position of the highest rank and leader of the leadership, the party leadership’s direction is expected to be subordinate!

 In this case, the employee uses the award and penalty adjustment in order to get the job.
 If an employee is expected to perform or perform, he is rewarded and may be punished as a result of a downfall.